mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Contexts:** http, server, location

 Sets caching time for different response codes.
 We are changing the open-source version to support variable (ETA: Oct 2020).
+If you know the content is dynamic and not cacheable, it is more efficient to use `proxy_cache_bypass 1; proxy_no_cache 1` than `proxy_cache_valid 0; proxy_cache_lock off;`.
+You should only use the latter if you want the content to be cached and every request to be forwarded to the origin for validation purpose.

 ### proxy_cache_vary